-Students in courses with a blended delivery method will receive more details about when to come to campus for their classes and about any PPE requirement
+Students in courses with a blended delivery method will receive details about when to come to campus for their classes and about any personal protective equipment (PPE) requirements.

 There has been a detailed examination of each classroom space to establish capacity with physically distanced workstations.
 All classrooms and furnishings will be arranged to support physical distancing.